opallch/argument_relation_detection/README.md

 3. Tagged usernames:
     - removed if it is at the beginning of comment or in the case of "RT @username"
     - otherwise the usernames are replaced by the tag `<USERNAME>`
-4. Non-german tweets are translated to german by [some tool]
+4. Non-german tweets are translated to German by DeepL (where available) or GoogleTranslate (for Arabic, Catalan, Korean, Persian, Urdu, Thai and Telugu)